Qollabor/qollabor-ng-modeller/README.md

 ### Getting the code and building the modeler

-* Clone the Qollabor IDE and run index.html `git clone https://github.com/qollabor/qollabor-ide.git`
+* Clone the Qollabor IDE and run index.html `git clone https://github.com/Qollabor/qollabor-ng-modeller`
-* change into the `qollabor-ide` directory
+* change into the `qollabor-ng-modeller` directory
 * run `npm install`
 * run `bower install`